tw181802/Splunk-Labs/README.md

 <img width="879" alt="d22" src="https://github.com/user-attachments/assets/666b4e73-da8f-413c-8422-d4b787c2198c">

 Click Pivot.
 a.
-Select the Web requests dataset.
+Select the `Web requests` dataset.
 b.
-Change the time filter to the Last 7 days.
+Change the time filter to the Last `7` days.
 c.
 Split Rows by action taken.
-Click Add To Table.
+Click `Add To Table`.
 d.
 Split Columns by day.
 Click Add To Table.
 (This is the new eval expression field we created in the last task.)
 e.
 Click Save As and select Dashboard Panel

 <img width="809" alt="d26" src="https://github.com/user-attachments/assets/e441a688-3edb-4294-b772-78be2a5dfccb">

-For Dashboard Title, type: `Weekly Website Activity`
-g.
-For Panel Title, type: Shopping cart activity by day
+For Dashboard Title, type: `Weekly Website Activity` For Panel Title, type: Shopping cart activity by day Click Save.
-h.
-Click Save.

 Verify that you are still in the Search & Reporting app.
 If necessary, click to expand the Apps menu next to the splunk> logo at the top left of the window and choose Search & Reporting.
 If a window appears asking you to take a tour, click Skip.
-8. Navigate to Settings > Data models.
+Navigate to Settings > Data models.
 Select the Buttercup Games Site Activity data model.
 a.
 Make sure the Web requests root dataset is selected.
 b.
 Click Add Field and select Lookup.
 c.
 From the Lookup Table drop-down list, select http_status_lookup.
 d.
 For the Input section in the Field in Lookup drop-down list, ensure code is selected.
 e.
 From the Field in Dataset drop-down list, select status.
 (You may need to scroll down the list to see this value.)
 This maps the status field in your indexed data to the code column in the lookup table.

 <img width="606" alt="d28" src="https://github.com/user-attachments/assets/f96bd585-c152-41d1-b0bf-a1d1b39a39b4">